Tupac Shakur: Multimedia releases

 In 2005, Death Row released on DVD, Tupac: Live at the House of Blues, his final recorded live performance, an event on July 4, 1996.
 In August 2006, Tupac Shakur Legacy, an "interactive biography" by Jamal Joseph, arrived with previously unpublished family photographs, intimate stories, and over 20 detachable copies of his handwritten song lyrics, contracts, scripts, poetry, and other papers.
 In 2006, the Shakur album Pac's Life was released and, like the previous, was among the recording industry's most popular releases.
 In 2008, his estate made about $15 million.

 On April 15, 2012, at the Coachella Music Festival, rappers Snoop Dogg and Dr. Dre joined a Shakur "hologram" (Although the media referred to the technology as a hologram, technically it was a projection created with the Musion Eyeliner), and, as a partly virtual trio, performed the Shakur songs "Hail Mary" and "2 of Amerikaz Most Wanted".
 There were talks of a tour, but Dre refused.
 Meanwhile, the Greatest Hits album, released in 1998, and which in 2000 had left the pop albums chart, the Billboard 200, returned to the chart and reached No. 129, while also other Shakur albums and singles drew sales gains.

 Film and stage

 The documentary film Tupac: Resurrection was released in November 2003.
 It was nominated for Best Documentary at the 2005 Academy Awards.

 In 2014, the play Holler If Ya Hear Me, based on Shakur's lyrics, played on Broadway, but, among Broadway's worst-selling musicals in recent years, ran only six weeks.
 In development since 2013, a Shakur biopic, All Eyez on Me, began filming in Atlanta in December 2015.
 It was released on June 16, 2017, on Shakur's 46th birthday, albeit to generally negative reviews.

 In August 2019, a docuseries directed by Allen Hughes, Outlaw: The Saga of Afeni and Tupac Shakur, was announced.

-Unpublished works

-On March 30, 2022, one of Shakur's earliest pieces of writing, an unpublished booklet of haiku poetry, was auctioned by Sotheby's estimated at $200,000 to $300,000 and hammered down at $302,400 plus buyer premium.
-Shakur was 11 years old when he wrote and illustrated the booklet for Jamal Joseph and three other Black Panther Party members while they were incarcerated at Leavenworth Prison.
-Even at his young age, Shakur's writing dealt with themes such as black liberation, mass incarceration, race, and masculinity.
-The booklet features a self-portrait of Shakur sleeping, pen in hand, dreaming of the Black Panthers being freed from prison, and signed with a heart and the phrase “Tupac Shakur, Future Freedom Fighter."